coldnebraska/password-generator/README.md

 # password-generator

 ## Description
 This project was to help me learn the basics of Javascript and apply them to an existing webpage layout.
-I learned how to combine different loops and functions to create a certain functionality.
+I learned how to combine different loops, condition statements and functions to create a certain functionality.
 I also learned that using different variable types makes value storage easily accessible.
 Learning how to use the console dev tool to keep track of what the value of certain variables are at specific times helps when trying to diagnose issues within my code.

 ## Usage
 This webpage is designed to create a random password based on conditions provided by the user.
 To create a password, click the "Generate Password" button.
 Then, follow the window alert prompts by filling out the desired character length and character inclusion alerts ("OK" for yes and "Cancel" for no).